 With all this data loaded into Cortex, we were ready to run our cluster analysis, and what we found was fascinating.
 These are some of the highlights:

-This analysis proved immensely helpful to Visit Utah from a content strategy perspective.
+This analysis proved immensely helpful to Visit Utah and informed what content would be created for a large seasonal content marketing campaign.
 They now have a clear understanding of why their ski content does not perform as well due to its limited appeal, as well as what makes up the best content to reach a skiing audience during peak season.

 When creating their own content and reposting user generated content they know to look for: